 Hope you enjoy!

-I started off blending these to colors into my crease until I was happy with the intensity of the color–I went back to get more pigment about 2-3 times.
+I started off blending these to colors into my crease until I was happy with the intensity of the color–I went back to get more product about 2-3 times.
 Use a large fluffy brush for this step (I used the Sigma E40) Start by placing the product just in windshield wiper motions across the crease of your eye, and then as you have less product on your brush start to blend it upward with circular motions.

 Then I added a bit of this color to the crease using the same brush just to add a bit more dimension.
 I focused this more just in my crease and didn’t blend it up at all.